Skip to Content

 Understanding the process for modifying child support can empower you to seek the adjustments you deserve.
 Here are some key points to consider:

-- Legal Guidance: Working with a knowledgeable attorney can ensure that your rights are protected and that the modification process is handled efficiently.
+• Legal Guidance: Working with a knowledgeable attorney can help protect your rights and ensure that the modification process is handled efficiently.

-- Child’s Best Interests: Remember that any modification must prioritize the best interests of the child, which is the standard used by the courts in Rhode Island.
+• Child’s Best Interests: Any modification must prioritize the best interests of the child, which is the standard used by the courts in Rhode Island.

 It is also important to note that modifications can be temporary or permanent, depending on the nature of the changed circumstances.
 For example, a temporary job loss might lead to a short-term modification, while permanent changes, such as disability, might result in a longer adjustment period.
 Understanding these distinctions can be crucial in pursuing an appropriate modification request.